Goals

 Criteria for Council Member*

-• Must provide a CPIC (letter is provided & costs are covered by the program or reimbursed)
+• Must provide a CPIC (Support letter & costs are covered by the program or will be reimbursed)

 • *Individually Council members are not expected to meet all criteria, however, together all criteria can be met.

-• The information in this form will help us to process your application as a Council Member.
-All responses are strictly voluntary and will be kept strictly confidential.
-CCP Volunteer Application:
+• The information in this form will help us to process your application.
+All responses are voluntary and will be kept confidential.

 • (e.g. Training/experience working with people in FASD, addictions, grief/loss, mental health)